priscimon blog

 One by one, they came with their catch.
 Together with Bambi, they checked the weights on the scale.
 When they were in agreement, it was up to me to pay the women and to record the transactions.
 To save time, Bambi unceremoniously dropped the octopus on the floor behind him before calling over the next person.
 The motions were repeated as in a ritual, as more fisherwomen joined the queue.
 By the time all the weighing and paying was done, the floor was covered with slimy octopii reaching up to our ankles.
 Now, other employees would clean and prepare the octopii for export: gutting, cleaning, packing, and storing them in cold rooms.

 Even if octopus trade was serious and haggling was fierce, the exchanges between the fisherwomen and us remained friendly.
-The trading sessions were filled with banter and laughter, the kind of gaiety you would imagine of islanders.
+They were filled with banter and laughter, the kind of gaiety you would imagine of islanders.

 Eddy Young